Code-Institute-Submissions/FRNBDN-project4_FebResub/README.md

 [ElephantSQL](https://www.elephantsql.com/) - used to manage a PostgreSQL database.

-[Bootstrap 5.2](https://getbootstrap.com/) - used to style the brunt of the project.
+[Bootstrap](https://getbootstrap.com/) - used to style the brunt of the project.

-[Jquery](https://jquery.com/) - to make DOM manipulation a bit less painful.
+[Gitpod](https://www.gitpod.io/) - used to connect a browser based VScode to github.

+[Github](https://github.com/) - used for deployment of the website.

+[UI.DEV Amiresponsive](https://ui.dev/amiresponsive) - to create the different devices responsivness image in the beginning of the file

 [Lucidchart](https://www.lucidchart.com/pages/) used to make a database diagram.

-[Gitpod](https://www.gitpod.io/) - used to connect a browser based VScode to github.

-[Github](https://github.com/) - used for version control and deployment of the website.

 [Heroku](https://dashboard.heroku.com/) - to deploy the app.